ValyaVyrodova/programing-notes/README.md

 A function is a reusable block of code that groups together a sequence of statements to perform a specific task.

+- Arguments are the values passed into a function.
+- Parameters act as placeholders for argument values.

 We should also be aware of the hoisting feature in JavaScript which allows access to function declarations before they’re defined.

 a function declaration binds a function to an identifier